 If your school uses weighted GPA and you’re in some AP or Honors classes where less than perfect grades will translate into impressive GPAs, you should focus your efforts on raising your grades in those classes.
 On weighted GPA scales, GPAs often go up to a 5.0 rather than a 4.0 to account for more difficult classes.
 This means that a B in an Honors class translates to a 4.0, and an A translates into a 5.0.

-The potential for your grades to lead to a very high GPA is greater in these classes, so they have a better chance at influencing your overall GPA for the better.
+The potential for your grades to lead to a very high GPA is greater in these classes, so they have a better chance at raising your overall GPA.
 It makes sense to devote a significant chunk of your energy to these classes because they naturally require more time and effort if you hope to get good grades.
 If you’re choosing to avoid the work in favor of easier assignments, that might be a big part of your problem.

 Technically, this isn’t a strategy for raising your GPA.
 However, if it’s too late to raise your GPA before you apply to college, improving standardized test scores is your best bet for stronger admissions chances.
 For students headed into their senior year with a less than stellar GPA, improving standardized test scores can make a huge impact on how they fare in the college application process.